boxiongdu/M244-Lab2/README.md

 **GitHub: The Coder’s Haven**

-In digital realms where coders thrive,
+In digital  where coders thrive,
 A home for dreams comes alive.
 Lines of logic, crisp and bright,
 Stored in branches, taking flight.